47dmc/beyondchats/README.md

 To test the chatBot i have created a dummy chatting Box (which obviously doesn't work) and to Integrate the chatbot to the organization's website I have created a dummy script to copy.

+The website is hosted at https://47dmc.github.io/beyondchats/ or you can also find the link in the package.json file ("homepage") for more details on the design and coding style for the UI and some logics, you may please chek the inline comments that i have added on numerous lines of codes.